carbon-language/carbon-lang/flang/documentation/FortranForCProgrammers.md

 I/O
 ---
-Fortran's input/output features are built into the syntax of the language, not defined by library interfaces as in C and C++.
+Fortran's input/output features are built into the syntax of the language, rather than being defined by library interfaces as in C and C++.
 There are means for raw binary I/O and for "formatted" transfers to character representations.
 There are means for random-access I/O using fixed-size records as well as for